 Windows users will miss this powerful 3D software which typically needs Mac OS X 10.6.
 Some of its built-in features include integrated 3D environment and animation tools.
 For example coupling of characters and animation is possible and so is unwrapping of UV.

 Well, this is not exactly CAD software but rather CAD framework for python language.
-Some of the highlights of its IDE are: availability of complex geometric functions, data transpose, parametric modelling and of course 2D and 3D development environment.
+Some of the highlights of its IDE are the availability of complex geometric functions, data transpose, parametric modeling and of course 2D and 3D development environment.
 Although it may not look and feel like a traditional 3D printing program its robust framework makes it extremely stable.

 7. Solid Works

 This is all-in-one 3D software.
 So, what does Catia offer?
-Well almost everything a serious product would.
+Well, almost everything a serious product would.
 This includes intuitive tools to create stunning objects and simulation for an array of products and complex systems.
-This application is inclined towards engineering modelling than character development.
+This application is inclined towards engineering modeling than character development.

 SketchUp is one application even a child can operate without any difficulty.
 Sounds unreal?
 No, it is a fact.
-And the reason is because this software is based on the principle of usability and not complex functionality.
-Users can simply draw lines, curves, and then stretch and rotate them to create 3D objects in real time; just like that.
+And the reason is that this software is based on the principle of usability and not complex functionality.
+Users can simply draw lines, curves, and then stretch and rotate them to create 3D objects in real-time; just like that.

 11. AutoQ3D CAD

-This application allows modellers to view creations in various isometric preset viewpoints.
+This application allows modelers to view creations in various isometric preset viewpoints.
 This typically means inspecting objects from several angles and viewpoints.
 The action is typically achieved via panning, zooming and rotating the object.
-Apart from x and y axis movement it also offers isometric viewing.
+Apart from x and y-axis movement it also offers isometric viewing.
 Tools are easy to access and intuitive in nature.

-As the name suggests, it is a CAD application to the core, free from licences, and its features are easily comparable to several enterprise level programs.
-Some of its other advantages include support for multiple languages and cross platform compatibility.
+As the name suggests, it is a CAD application to the core, free from licenses, and its features are easily comparable to several enterprise-level programs.
+Some of its other advantages include support for multiple languages and cross-platform compatibility.

 Blender is synonymous with photorealistic rendering.
 This is accomplished through its robust rendering engine called Cycles.
-Apart from true to life propositions, it also offers modellers several productive and creative tools such as HDR lighting, view port preview and the choice of printing materials.
+Apart from true to life propositions, it also offers modelers several productive and creative tools such as HDR lighting, viewport preview and the choice of printing materials.
 However, its best characteristic is its permissive license for linking with external software.

-Yet another browser based 3D software which offers all the standard features is 3DTin.
-No wonder then it has managed to garner support of more than 100,000 users.
+Yet another browser-based 3D software which offers all the standard features is 3DTin.
+No wonder then it has managed to garner the support of more than 100,000 users.
 It is simply a great tool for development and printing of 3D objects.

 15. Autodesk 123D

-Some of the standard features of this software are, basic and complex modelling capabilities, value based object development, and STL support for 3D printing.
-It’s repertoire of tools also include a full fledged library of ready-made objects.
+Some of the standard features of this software are basic and complex modeling capabilities, value-based object development, and STL support for 3D printing.
+It’s a repertoire of tools also include a full-fledged library of ready-made objects.